fireeye-ops/cache/README.md

 A cybersecurity company with a renown background in malware detection.

 #### Senior Research Infrastructure Engineer - January 2018 to July 2018

-- provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services used by malware researchers

-#### Engineering Lead - October 2015 to July 2018
+#### Research Infrastructure Engineer (Lead) - March 2015 to December 2017

-- led/mentored team of 3 (at most, including myself) DevOps engineers
-- taught team on topics like writing well defined Ansible roles, managing database/VM/storage clusters, deployment practices, etc
+- Led a team of 3 DevOps engineers, mentoring them on topics like writing well defined Ansible roles and managing distributed database/VM/storage clusters.
+- Provided infrastructure services to researchers and R&D teams, e.g. planning and deployment of malware analysis services.
-- wrote an internal tool in Rust to make it easier for my team to manage servers
+- Wrote a small tool in Rust to simplify controlling servers via IPMI.

-#### Research Infrastructure Engineer - March 2015 to December 2017

-- implemented processes for automating system lifecycle, using a template-based PXE provisioning server for baremetal and Ansible for continuous configuration management and software deployment; also built and integrated automated provisioning for FireEye's appliance OSes within this environment, removing the need for researchers to manually install and configure them theirselves.
+- Implemented system lifecycle automation processes with a template-based PXE server for provisioning bare metal systems, including FireEye's appliance OS (saving researchers hundreds of hours of manual setup), and Ansible for configuration management and software deployment.
-- deployed and managed a Docker-based continuous integration environment and registry
+- Deployed and managed a continuous integration environment around Drone CI.
-- re-architected a large Django-based internal application to focus around minimalist (Alpine-based) Docker images.
+- Re-architected an internal Django application around minimal Docker images.
-- worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems
-- deployed HA virtualized Proxmox environment within Labs, which my team hosts and maintains many services on, including GitHub Enterprise and NetBox
+- Deployed (several involved writing open-sourced Ansible roles) and managed distributed systems such as Ceph, Cassandra, Elasticsearch and internal FireEye systems, as well as highly available Proxmox virtualization clusters (on top of which we host/maintain services like GitHub Enterprise and NetBox).
-- managed inventory and hardware for a fleet of ~900-1000
+- Managed inventory and hardware for a fleet of ~1000 servers.
-- deployed and maintained monitoring environment centered around Prometheus
+- Architected and deployed monitoring environment around Prometheus.
-- wrote several ansible roles of good quality (subjective in a sense - but check out the Github link), many of which are open sourced

 ### [Sleepy Giant Entertainment](http://sleepygiant.com) - Chicago, IL